 Alongside proving preparation, AP students could receive a bit of a grade point average (GPA) boost if they earn good grades.
 Some high schools, but not all, will give more weight to AP grades than normal ones.
-For example, receiving a B in an AP class may provide as many points towards their GPA as if they earned an A in the non-AP version of the class.
+For example, receiving a B in an AP class may provide as many points towards your GPA as if you earned an A in the non-AP version of the class.

 Benefit #3: Prepare For College Better

 Taking an AP course is akin to taking an actual college course, which can help you get a taste for college.
 If structured properly, an AP course should give you a preview of what skills you need to succeed in a college class and what the workload might look like.

 Learning to manage time properly, developing strong research and analytic skills, and covering material more quickly in an AP class can be helpful preparation for the rigors of college life.

 Taking AP classes can also help you identify your interests and passions which may lead you to the right college.
 Having a preview of what it would be like to study French, Psychology, or Chemistry in college can help guide you during the application process towards schools that have strong programs in your chosen area of interest.